We support these often open-access online publications. Most are supported by the institute unless otherwise noted.

 The AIC Wiki is a compendia of working knowledge on materials and techniques used to preserve and treat works of art and historic artifacts.
 We encourage collaborative editing and broad access to these resources, ensuring that innovative methods and materials are documented and widely disseminated to practicing conservators and conservation scientists.
-To add your knowledge, visit our Contribute page.
+Learn more about how you can add your knowledge by visiting our Contribute page.

-- We publish papers from our annual meeting in postprints from our specialty groups.
+- We publish papers from our annual meeting in postprints through our specialty groups.
 See more about our Books & Periodicals.

-- The conference also features posters that share recent and in-progress research, which you can find in Past Meetings.
+- Our annual conference also features posters that share recent and in-progress research, which you can find in Past Meetings.

 - Conservation Online (CoOL) is a full text library of conservation information, covering a wide spectrum of topics of interest to those involved with the conservation of library, archives, and museum materials.

 - It hosts our Resource Hub, our place for openly available online articles, postprints, archives, and materials on a range of conservation topics.

 - It also hosted the Conservation DistList, or ConsDistList, until the new Global Conservation Forum replaced it in 2019.
 Archives are still searchable on the site.

 - JPASS is your personal access plan to more than 1,500 academic journals on JSTOR, a digital library of the most influential research and ideas published in the humanities, social sciences, and sciences.

 - Our members have reduced-price access they can use anywhere, anytime.
 A pass is now just $99/year with the option to purchase one month for $19.50.

 Contributing to the online conversations about cultural property, its preservation, conservation, and care means being present where and when they are taking place.
 That means looking at Conservation in Social Media and sharing with us and our wider audience the insights and expertise gained through your work.